jcyrus/hipstaff-pm/README.md

 # HipStaff PM - Monorepo

-A full-stack project management application built with Next.js and Node.js.
+A full-stack project management application built with Next.js and Node.js, powered by Turborepo.

 ## Structure